New Year's Eve Family Frolic

 Celebrate the New Year with a firework display that will light up the night sky!
 Enjoy a stunning array of colors and sparkling explosions as we welcome the year ahead in a truly spectacular style.

-Artisan Market and Demonstrations
+Artisan Market & Demonstrations

 Artisan Market

 Visit the artisan market for a unique selection of locally crafted items and handcrafted items created by our artisans, including tin star ornaments and tin-cicles, while supplies last.
+Stay warm during the event with bottomless hot apple cider with the purchase of a FWHP thermos.

-Tinsmithing & Blacksmithing
+Blacksmithing

 Food and Beverages